Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: On Conjecture 1.5

 We check with a descent calculation (using the function \texttt{Rank} in \textsc{Magma}~\cite{MAGMA}) that $E(\QQ) = 0$.
-It follows immediately that the non-trivial elements of $\Sha(A/\QQ)[\fp]$ are not made visible by the congruence with $E$.
-In particular \Cref{conj:invisible-7} follows if one can prove:
+It follows immediately that the non-trivial elements of $\Sha(A/\QQ)[\fp]$ are not made visible by the congruence with $E$. \Cref{conj:invisible-7} follows if one can prove the following conjecture.